-Laptops should only be used when we are drafting, researching, note taking or otherwise engaging in classroom activities requiring them.
-Students that practice professional, focused behavior now will be more prepared for the work world!
+Laptops should only be used when we are drafting, researching, note-taking, or otherwise engaging in classroom activities that require them.
+Students who practice professional, focused behavior now will be more prepared for the work world!

 NJIT University Code on Academic Integrity